 Do you trust the government?
 Unlikely.
-Hardly no one does.
+Hardly anyone does.
 Pew Research Center found that only 3% of Americans say they trust the government to do what is right “just about always”.
 3%.
-You read that number right.
 On the bright side, that means that 97% of Americans still have a functioning brain!
-With the recent Wikileaks reports, Snowden uncovering the massive domestic spying, and corruption with public officials, why would we trust them?
+With the recent WikiLeaks reports, Snowden uncovering the massive domestic spying, and corruption with public officials, why would we trust them?
 And better yet, why would we allow only them to have the ultimate tools of power?

-Firearms are largest power tool an individual has, besides his words.
-Granting a government exclusive rights over this power of life and death is asinine.
-Especially when we all know we cannot trust them.
-Many times you will hear liberals speak about how cops are corrupt and shooting inner city blacks because they are racist pigs.
-Then, they turn around and say “only cops should have guns!”.
-Do you see the flaw in this logic?
-By no means do I assume that all cops are bad people.
+Not that I assume all cops are bad people.
 But granting them exclusive rights of power is not the best path, either.
 Finding a comprehensive solution to policing while also keeping our own constitutional rights is by far the best path to take.
 If a police state ever did occur, I would want to have the ability to fight back, rather than cower like a cornered hyena.

 8. Government Tyranny

 Every other right in our country depends on the second amendment.
 We, as citizens, cannot stop the government without some form of power.
-Our biggest source of power comes through voting.
+Our biggest source of power supposedly comes through voting.
 But what happens if we lose that power?
 Then, all we have left is the threat of an armed population.
 The government knows this, and many times in history, when a tyrannical government comes to power, they take the firearms first.
-Just look at the Third Reich.

-When speaking about Hitler’s gun control you very often hear from anti-gun activists the following: “It took the combined might of numerous governments, militaries, and strategically planned operations to overtake the Nazi regime.
-Jews would have never stood a chance in stopping them”.
+When speaking about an authoritarian takeover, you very often hear from anti-gun activists that it wouldn’t have made a difference.
 Maybe not.
 Maybe they wouldn’t have stood a slight chance.
-But wouldn’t they have rather died fighting for their life, than being shipped to a concentration camp?
+But wouldn’t they have rather died fighting for their life, rather than being shipped to a concentration camp?
 I know I would.
 And you probably would, as well.